MAKSIM89PW/NewsToDayComandChallenge/README.md

+In this group challenge, I have completed TabBarView, ViewModel, Registration View, Auth View, Profile View and Localizable

 This repository showcases a project built using SwiftUI and following the MVVM architecture pattern for structuring the codebase.
 It leverages modern Swift features such as async/await for asynchronous operations and utilizes the import PackageDescription to manage dependencies.

 Technologies Used